Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 • Classification of Identifiers

 • Natural Identifiers and Surrogate Identifiers (feat.
-Real Subject and Dummy Subject)
+Real Subjects and Dummy Subjects)

 • Identifiers commonly used by entity type

-• Should we use natural identifiers or surrogate identifiers?
+• Should we use a natural identifier?
+Or should we use a surrogate identifier?

 Identifier Selection Method